FATS2002/Notes/5th_class/README.md

 3RD   N.N.N.H
 ``

-STEPS:
+Steps:

 ```
-1. ipconfig  what ever ip address you get put in arp
+1. ificonfig  what ever ip address you get put in arp
-2.arp.scan
+2.arp.scan  "arp-scan 172.20.10.2/24"
 3. fping  fping -q    /grep "is alive"
+4. nmap -network mapper
+5. check which host is up and which is down
+6. nmap[Target IP]
+7,
 ```